 Customer relationship acquired in business combinations is recognised at fair value at the acquisition date.
 The customer relationship has a finite useful life and is stated at cost less accumulated amortisation and any impairment losses.
 Amortisation is calculated using the straight-line method over the expected useful life which is 10 years, taking into account the prior experience of the renewal pattern of property management contracts.

 Leases

+Definition of a lease

-The Group assesses at contract inception whether a contract is, or contains, a lease.
-A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+A contract is, or contains, a lease if the contract conveys a right to control the use of an identified asset for a period of time in exchange for consideration.

-Group as a lessee
+The Group as lessee